Dollar resumes climb as investors bid for safety

 By Iain Withers

-LONDON, April 3 (Reuters) - The dollar resumed its climb versus major currencies on Friday as investors once again made safety bids, amid worsening economic fallout from the coronavirus pandemic.
+LONDON, April 3 (Reuters) - The dollar resumed its climb against major currencies on Friday as investors took refuge in safety bids amid worsening economic fallout from the coronavirus pandemic.

-The greenback index is on course for a near 2.5% gain over the week, after it whipsawed last month from highs on a scramble for cash, before slumping as the U.S. Federal Reserve flooded the market with liquidity.
+The greenback index is on course for a near 2.5% gain over the week, having whipsawed last month from highs on a scramble for cash before slumping as the U.S. Federal Reserve flooded the market with liquidity.

-Indecision among euro zone governments about a rescue package for economies hit by the outbreak has weakened the euro in recent days, helping the dollar to its best day in two weeks against the single currency on Thursday.
+Indecision among euro zone governments about a rescue package for the region's hobbled economies has weakened the euro in recent days, helping the dollar to its best day in two weeks against the single currency on Thursday.

 Analysts said the euro may also be faltering due to rebalancing by forex reserve managers stocking up on dollars.

-The dollar was up up 0.5% against the euro on Friday at $1.0799, putting it on course for a 3% gain over the week.
+The dollar was up 0.5% against the euro on Friday at $1.8060, putting it on course for a 3% gain over the week.
 EUR=EBS.
-It was was also up 0.5% against a basket of currencies =USD.
+It was also up 0.5% against a basket of currencies =USD.

 As lockdowns continue, the economic impact of the epidemic is becoming more marked, with purchasing managers' indexes across the euro zone and Britain on Friday showing a slump in business activity.